noredeen-alzubi/KAMUN-20/README.md

  **_The NEW KAMUN conference companion app for iOS_**
  <br>
  <br>
- The all new and greatly improved KAMUN app.
-The previous app is <a href="https://github.com/noredeen-alzubi/KAMUN-19">KAMUN-19</a>, also publicly available on GitHub.
+ The new and improved KAMUN app.
+The previous app is <a href="https://github.com/noredeen-alzubi/KAMUN-19">KAMUN-19</a>.

  <br>